-This summer, Creative Art Works is employing 135 Youth Apprentices at six worksites.
-We look forward to sharing the work with you as it progresses and hope you will join us at an unveiling, presentation or premiere on August, 12th, 13th, or 14th.
+This summer, Creative Art Works is employing 135 Youth Apprentices at six worksites through our Public Art Youth Employment program.
+We look forward to sharing the work with you as it progresses and hope you will join us at an unveiling, presentation, or premiere on August, 12th, 13th, or 14th.
 Check this page for evolving details on these events.

 About our Summer 2025 Worksites